-Targeted consultation has been undertaken with the oil and gas industry representative body, the Petroleum Exploration and Production Association of New Zealand (PEPANZ), which supports making the exemption permanent.
+Targeted consultation has been undertaken with the oil and gas industry representative body, Energy Resources Aotearoa (ERA), which supports making the exemption permanent.

-The Treasury and the Ministry for the Environment support extending the exemption for a further five years to balance the need for business certainty while leaving scope for future changes at a time when tax and environmental policy is evolving.
+The Treasury, Ministry of Business, Innovation and Employment, Ministry of Foreign Affairs and Trade and the Ministry for the Environment support extending the exemption for a further five years to balance the need for business certainty while leaving scope for future changes at a time when tax and environmental policy is evolving.